Are you at risk of atrial fibrillation?

 How is atrial fibrillation diagnosed?

 If your pulse is fast and your heartbeat is irregular, your doctor may have you checked for atrial fibrillation.
 Your doctor will take your medical history, and will ask you for details about your condition and risk factors.
 Questions may include: How long have you had symptoms?
 Describe your symptoms.
 Do they come and go?
 Do you have other medical conditions?
 How much alcohol do you drink?
 Your doctor will also ask you whether anyone in your family has atrial fibrillation, and whether you have heart disease or a thyroid condition.
-Your age is also a factor to take into consideration, as AF is more common in older people.
+Your age is also a factor to take into consideration, as atrial fibrillation is more common in older people.

 Stethoscope Using a stethoscope, your doctor will listen for fast, irregular beats.
 Your doctor will also check your pulse and determine whether or not it is normal.